tobiaslabs/hunchjs.com/docs/intro.md

 ## Getting Started

-Walk through [the tutorial](/docs/tutorial) to add HunchJS to an 11ty site that deploys to Cloudflare Pages.
+Walk through this tutorial to add HunchJS to an 11ty site that deploys to Cloudflare Pages.

 ## What you'll need